alh303/Group14-gp23-/README.md

 Note: Replace "C:/Users/lecre/MusicPlayerProject/app/music/Marvin Gaye - Whats Going On.wav" with the path to your own audio file if you want to play a different song.

-4. Interactive Commands (Optional)
-If your music player has interactive features like play, pause, stop, etc., you can enter those commands after running the player.
-For example, if your program supports commands like "pause" or "stop", it might look like this:

 $ ./gradlew run --args="play /path/to/music/file.wav"
 Then you can interact with it using the terminal.